Tunisian National Guard

 The Tunisian National Guard (Garde Nationale, الحرس الوطني) is the national gendarmerie force of the Republic of Tunisia and separated from the Tunisian Armed Forces.

 History

-During French protectorate of Tunisia, the French national gendarmerie is tasked to maintain law and order in Tunisia.
+During the French protectorate of Tunisia, the French national gendarmerie was tasked to maintain law and order in Tunisia.
 Shortly after Tunisia's independence, the Tunisian National Guard was created in 1956 by Beylical Decree of 6 September 1956 to replace the French national gendarmerie, which returned to France.
-Originally dependent on the ministry of Defense, the force was transferred to the Ministry of the Interior, due to President Habib Bourguiba's mistrust of the military.

 Missions

 Tunisian National Guard, along with Tunisian National Police, is the first line of defense against internal security threat.
 Tunisian National Guard role as stipulated in article 2 of Decree No. 2006-1162 on the special status of agents of the National Guard, are as follows: